-SEMI-AUTOMATIC WINTERIZATION SYSTEM (DIAGRAM ON PAGE 20A) Winterizing the RV for storage during freezing temperatures can be accomplished easily with the semi-automatic winterization system.
+SEMI-AUTOMATIC WINTERIZATION SYSTEM (See Diagram D Section 4 at the back of this manual).
+Winterizing the RV for storage during freezing temperatures can be accomplished easily with the semi-automatic winterization system.
 See your dealer or RV supply store for the amount of non-toxic antifreeze to use in your RV.